 Like all companies, we may be susceptible to operational and information security risks.
-Cybersecurity failures or breaches of the company or its service providers have the ability to cause disruptions and impact our business operations, potentially resulting in financial losses, the inability to transact business, violations of applicable privacy and other laws, regulatory fines, penalties, reputational damage, reimbursement or other compensation costs, and/or additional compliance costs.
+Cybersecurity failures or breaches of the company or its service providers can cause disruptions and impact our business operations, potentially resulting in financial losses, the inability to transact business, violations of applicable privacy and other laws, regulatory fines, penalties, reputational damage, reimbursement or other compensation costs, and/or additional compliance costs.
 The Company could be negatively impacted as a result.